 Divide the dough into 8 equal sized pieces, touching them as little as possible.
 Drop the 8 scones onto a parchment paper lined baking sheet leaving as much space between each scone as possible for them to expand.

 Sprinkle the tops with sea salt.
 I used a fancy purple salt that my friend Lizzie gave me.

 Bake at 400º for 24 minutes.

-Here’s a video of me making them.
+Here’s a video of me making these savory butternut scones.